alexjercan/crafter-ai/README.md

-# Crafter Assignment starter code
+# Crafter AI

 This folder contains the following code:

-- `train.py` A basic training loop with a random agent you can use for your own agent.
+- `train.py` A basic training loop with a different types of agents.
 Feel free to modify it at will.
 - `src/crafter_wrapper.py` A wrapper over the `Crafter` environment that provides basic logging and observation preprocessing.
 - `analysis/plot_stats.py` A simple script for plotting the stats of your agent.
 - `analysis/plot_comp.py` A simple script for ploting the stats of all the agents as a comparison.